Washington Square News: Staff

 WSN is run solely by NYU students, with the paper's senior staff mostly composed of undergraduates.
 Its offices are located at 75 Third Avenue.
 It serves the student population by helping with opportunities for reporting, writing, editing, coding, photography, video production, design, illustration and business.

 The paper is editorially and financially independent from the university and is solely responsible in selling advertisements to fund its production, with an average cost of US$350,000 annually.

 The term for the positions of editor-in-chief is one academic year, beginning in the summer semester and ending after the spring semester.

 Awards

-In 2009, reporters Marc Beja and Adam Playford (Editor-in-Chief, 2008) won first place in the category of "Best News Story" from the New York State Press Association and National Winner in the category of "In-depth reporting" from the Society of Professional Journalists.
-At the same time Alvin Chang (Editor-in-Chief, 2007) won best columnist.

 Washington Square News won an Associated Collegiate Press Pacemaker award in 2004, that same year it was awarded the title of Overall Best Newspaper.
 It won the Pacemaker Award again in 2019.

-In 2003, the paper won seven first-place awards in the Division 1 "Better College Newspaper Contest" of the New York State Press Association.